xyberviri/online-interiors/README.md

 This repository is a FiveM resource created by Cloudy that adds ipl/map edits, teleports, and blips to the world of GTA 5.

-This fork adds a fix for Franklin's mansion after the mpsecurity update, (courtesy of GTA5Mods member, katsutosh) as well as adds teleporters and blips for Diamond Casino & Resort, Los Santos Tuners, and The Contract (aka mpsecurity).
+This fork adds a fix for Franklin's mansion after the mpsecurity update, (courtesy of GTA5Mods member, katsutosh) as well as adds teleporters and blips for Diamond Casino & Resort, Los Santos Tuners, The Contract, and The Criminal Enterprises gamebuilds.

+As with many of my other repositories, it is recommended to be used with the ***latest*** gamebuild.

 ----------------------